Ulises-ICM-UPC/UDrone/README.md

 udrone.TimestackFromImages(pathFolderFrames, pathFolderTimestack, ppm, includeNotCalibrated, verbosePlot)
 ```

 As a result, a timestack `timestack.png` will be placed in the folder  **`timestack`**.
-In the same folder, a file `cxyz_timestack.txt` containing the spatial coordinates of each column and a file `rt_timestack.txt` containing the file (time) of each row of the timestack will be located.
+In the same folder, a file `cxyz_timestack.txt` containing the spatial coordinates of each column and a file `rt_timestack.txt` containing the filename (time) of each row of the timestack will be located.
 The structure of these files are the following:
 * `cxyz_timestack.txt`:
 >`pixel-column`, `x-coordinate`, `y-coordinate`, `z-coordinate`
 * `rt_timestack.txt`: